Concepts¶

 name: app-config # required, DNS-1123

-All four fields are required and pattern-validated at admission time — typos fail at kubectl apply, not at runtime. apiVersion + kind are resolved through the apiserver's RESTMapper, so anything the cluster knows about works: built-ins, aggregated APIs, CRDs.
+group, version, and kind together identify a GroupVersionKind.
+All five fields are pattern-validated at admission time — typos fail at kubectl apply, not at runtime.
+The combination is resolved through the apiserver's RESTMapper, so anything the cluster knows about works: built-ins, aggregated APIs, CRDs.

 projection only mirrors namespaced resources.
 Pointing the source at a cluster-scoped Kind (Namespace, ClusterRole, StorageClass, CustomResourceDefinition, PriorityClass, …) is rejected at reconcile time with SourceResolved=False reason=SourceResolutionFailed and a message identifying the Kind as cluster-scoped.
 There can only be one Namespace named foo in a cluster, so mirroring it has no meaning; the rejection prevents a malformed dynamic-client URL from surfacing as a confusing 404.